Shashantha-97/Credit-Card-Transaction-Analysis/README.md

 ## Description
 This project analyzes the Kaggle **Credit Card Transactions** dataset.
 It demonstrates:

-- Exploratory data analysis (EDA) to understand patterns and distributions in the dataset
+- Exploratory Data Analysis (EDA) to understand patterns and distributions in the dataset
-- SQL questions and solutions to perform ad-hoc queries and gain insights
+- SQL queries for ad-hoc analysis and insights, including:
+  - **JOINs** to combine multiple tables
+  - **GROUP BY / HAVING** for aggregated analysis
+  - **Window functions** for running totals and ranking
+  - **Subqueries** and **CTEs** for complex calculations
 - Stored procedures for automated trend analysis and high-risk transaction detection

 The analysis covers **transactions by card type, expense type, city, gender, and time trends**, helping identify usage patterns and high-risk behaviors.